 Most online tests will give you immediate results and may also offer resources and recommendations to increase your emotional intelligence.
 Although the test can provide a lot of insight, there are some limitations.

 Are EQ Tests Always Right?

 If you disagree with your EQ score, keep in mind the following:

 Emotional intelligence tests are limited because they cannot capture every scenario and every response.
 You may feel that you would respond to a situation differently than the test questions allow.
 It is also possible to respond with an answer that is not reflective of how we would react in real life.
 This can skew our results towards higher or lower levels of emotional intelligence than those we possess.

 Just because the test says we have high emotional intelligence (or low emotional intelligence) does not mean that our everyday life reflects that.
 Many individuals have reasonable scores, but in reality, are terrible leaders or have poor mental health due to factors that lie far beyond the realm of emotional intelligence.
 While the test can give us an idea about our capabilities, it can not tell us everything about what we have to offer.

 They Do Not Measure for The Dark Side of Emotional Intelligence

 Not all emotional intelligence is good.
 Studies show that individuals who exhibit high levels of emotional intelligence are also great at manipulation and control.
 Not only does this mean that we can control and distort our own emotions for our gain, but that we can influence others.
-One famous example is Adolf Hitler, who was so good at manipulating his emotions that he was able to create one of the world's deadliest and most frightening regimes.

 Emotional IQ Scores Do Not Last Forever